2024 Legislative Recap

 Revising Maximum Penalties for Surface Mining Violations - House Bill 436

-House Bill 436, sponsored by Rep. John Corbett (R- 174), would increase the maximum criminal penalties for certain surface mining violations from $1,000 to $10,000.
+House Bill 436, sponsored by Rep. John Corbett (R- 174), sought to increase the maximum criminal penalties for certain surface mining violations from $1,000 to $10,000.

-Language from the bill states: "Any person who engages in surface mining in violation of this part or who willfully misrepresents any fact in any matter required by this part or willfully gives false information in any application or report required by this part shall be guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $100.00 nor more than $10,000.00 for each offense.
+Language from the bill stated: "Any person who engages in surface mining in violation of this part or who willfully misrepresents any fact in any matter required by this part or willfully gives false information in any application or report required by this part shall be guilty of a misdemeanor and, upon conviction thereof, shall be fined not less than $100.00 nor more than $10,000.00 for each offense.
 Each day of noncompliance after notification shall be considered a separate offense."

 Issuance of Water Permits to Private Companies – House Bill 1146

-House Bill 1146, sponsored by Rep. Ron Stephens (R-164), would require Georgia EPD to issue water permits to private water suppliers in Coastal Georgia to provide or expand potable water supply services and facilities within the service area of a local government or utility without their concurrence if the local agency cannot provide water supply to the area in question within 18 months.
+House Bill 1146, sponsored by Rep. Ron Stephens (R-164), requires Georgia EPD to issue water permits to private water suppliers in Coastal Georgia to provide or expand potable water supply services and facilities within the service area of a local government or utility without their concurrence if the local agency cannot provide water supply to the area in question within 18 months.

 This measure only applies to water service and not to sanitary sewer service.
 Without sanitary sewer service, the provision of water leads to sprawling subdivisions due to the limitations on residential density required by septic systems.

-We believe that House Bill 1146 incentivizes the development of decentralized, small private systems, contrary to the Coastal Georgia Plan to Manage Saltwater Intrusion, and contrary to the regional approach of the Georgia Coastal Regional Water Plan.
+We believe that House Bill 1146 incentivizes the development of decentralized, small private systems, contrary to the Coastal Georgia Plan to Manage Saltwater Intrusion and contrary to the regional approach of the Georgia Coastal Regional Water Plan.
 A proliferation of small water systems will have an uncontrolled, cumulative impact on saltwater intrusion in the Floridan Aquifer, which could be significant.

 Local governments and utilities plan for water and sewer supply capital improvements and expansion of services over many years and build their economic proformas based on the future provision of services and future customer base.
 The idea that a local government or utility can serve a new development within 18 months, just because the request was made demonstrates a fundamental misunderstanding of how large utility systems operate.
 Additionally, if private utilities are allowed to invade a local government or utility service area based on this timeframe, then this could affect the master plan, the rate structure, and the bond repayment schedules that are based on the pro forma of that utility system.

-As written, House Bill 1146 would fundamentally erode a local government’s ability to plan for and direct growth through the provision of utility services.
+As written, House Bill 1146 can fundamentally erode a local government’s ability to plan for and direct growth through the provision of utility services.
 Furthermore, it runs contrary to the purpose of Service Delivery Strategy rules (Chapter 70 1 of Title 36) that require local governments to assign responsibility for the provision of utility services.

 House Bill 1146 passed the full House and passed the full Senate on Sine Die with a vote of 32-22.
 It will now move to the Governor's desk for signature.